-Key audit matter

-- The Group's disclosures about revenue recognition are included in Note 1(c) and Note 3, which details the accounting policies applied and disclosures relating to AASB 15 Revenue from Contracts with Customers. - The assessment of revenue recognition was significant to our audit because revenue is a material balance in the financial statements for the year ended 30 June 2020. - The assessment of revenue recognition and measurement required significant auditor effort.
+Key audit matter How the matter was addressed in our audit • The Group's disclosures about revenue recognition are included in Note 1(c) and Note 3, which details the accounting policies applied and disclosures relating to AASB 15 Revenue from Contracts with Customers.
+Our procedures included, amongst others: Assessing the revenue recognition policy for compliance with AASB 15 Revenue from Contracts with Customers. • The assessment of revenue recognition was significant to our audit because revenue is a material balance in the financial statements for the year ended 30 June 2021.
+Documenting the processes and assessing the internal controls relating to revenue processing and recognition.
+Tracing a sample of revenue transactions to The assessment of revenue recognition and measurement required significant auditor effort.
+Performing detailed substantive analytical procedures on the yearly sales for each material component.
+Assessing the adequacy of the Group's disclosures within the financial statements.